amboltio/emily-cli/demos/face-mask-detector/README.md

-# Demo is currently under maintenance, but will be back later today
+# Demo is currently not up-to-date
 <!---
 # Face Mask Detector demo